-Food poisoning occurs when you eat food contaminated with bacteria or other toxins.
-Symptoms include diarrhea, vomiting, and stomach cramps, and generally start 4 to 36 hours after eating contaminated food.
-While food poisoning is often caused by bacteria, it can also result from eating poisonous plants (some mushrooms, for instance) and animals (pufferfish).
+Food poisoning occurs when you eat food contaminated with bacteria, viruses, parasites, or toxins.
+Symptoms include diarrhea, vomiting, and stomach cramps.
+Food poisoning generally starts 2 to 6 hours after eating contaminated food.
+Food poisoning is often caused by bacteria.
+However, it can also result from eating chemicals in poisonous plants (some mushrooms, for instance) and animals (puffer fish).
 Food poisoning is especially common during summer when food may not be kept cold enough to prevent bacteria from growing.

 Signs and Symptoms

-- Clostridium botulinum (C. botulinum, or botulism): weakness, blurred vision, sensitivity to light, double vision, paralyzed eye nerves, difficulty speaking and swallowing, paralysis that spreads downward, respiratory failure, and death
+- Clostridium botulinum (C. botulinum, or botulism).
+Extreme dry mouth, constipation, retention of urine, weakness, blurred vision, sensitivity to light, double vision, paralyzed eye nerves, difficulty speaking and swallowing, and eventually paralysis that spreads downward, respiratory failure, and death.

-- Mushroom poisoning: stomach upset, delirium (confusion), vision difficulties, heart muscle problems, kidney failure, death of liver tissue, and death if left untreated
+- Mushroom poisoning.
+Delirium (confusion), vision difficulties, heart muscle problems, kidney failure, death of liver tissue, and death if left untreated.

 Fish poisoning causes nausea, vomiting, diarrhea, abdominal pain, dizziness, and headache.
 Specific types of fish poisoning can cause other signs and symptoms, such as:

-- Ciguatera (caused by toxins in some fish, including grouper, snapper, mackerel, and barracuda): numbness or tingling around the mouth, feeling of loose teeth, impaired touch sensation of hot as cold and cold as hot, itching, muscle and joint pain, slow heart rate, low blood pressure
+- Ciguatera (caused by ciguatoxins in some coral reef fish, including sea bass, grouper, red snapper, kingfish, and barracuda).
+Numbness or tingling around the mouth, feeling of loose teeth, impaired touch sensation of hot as cold and cold as hot, itching, muscle and joint pain, slow heart rate, low blood pressure.

 - Numbness or tingling around the mouth, trouble coordinating movement, difficulty swallowing, excess saliva, twitching, loss of ability to talk, convulsions, paralysis that spreads upward, respiratory failure, and death (Pufferfish poisoning).